 The Rockford Fire Department is under the direction of Fire Chief Derek Bergsten who heads a staff of more than 282 uniformed and administrative personnel.
 Additionally, there are 53 employees associated directly with the 911 Telecommunications Center.

 The Rockford Fire Department provides firefighting, emergency medical service, hazardous materials mitigation, extrication, and technical rescue services to the 150,000 city residents.
-Annually, the department responds to over 23,000 emergency incidents and maintains an ISO Class 2 rating.
-The city is protected by eight engine companies, three quint companies, two ladder companies, and five ALS ambulances housed at fire stations strategically located throughout Rockford.
+Annually, the department responds to over 24,000 emergency incidents and maintains an ISO Class 2 rating.
+The city is protected by nine engine companies, three quint companies, one ladder company, and seven ALS ambulances housed at fire stations strategically located throughout Rockford.

 Chief Derek Bergsten

 The Rockford Fire Department is under the direction of Fire Chief Derek Bergsten who reports to the Mayor, the City Council, and the Board of Fire and Police Commissioners.
-Previously, the department had operated under four distinct divisions: Administration, Operations and Training, Fire Prevention, and the 911 Center, each under the direction of a Division Chief or Administrator.
-However, with increasing emphasis in the training arena to meet the many new challenges resulting from the terrorist attack of 9/11, changes in personnel status and other issues, especially in the EMS arena regarding both paramedic training and delivery of EMS services, the department began the transition process to a five division configuration splitting training off from operations as a separate division with separate training coordinators for EMS and Fire.
-The complete changeover to this configuration took place in 2003.
+The department operates under four distinct divisions: Administration, Operations, Fire Prevention and Training, and the 911 Center, each under the direction of a Division Chief or Administrator.

 The department is budgeted for 282 people including secretarial staff, mechanics, inspectors, trainers, administrative staff, and 258 company personnel (firefighters and paramedics).
 Additionally, there are 53 employees associated directly with the 911 Center, which falls under the authority of the Fire Department per intergovernmental agreements.
 Chief Bergsten serves as the Winnebago County E-911 system Board President, and the department also directs and takes charge of this operation.